Self-taught developer from Hyderabad, Pakistan. I build whatever interests me — tools, games, client work, the occasional research paper.

 A full-stack gym and calorie tracking progressive web app.
 Features gym split setup, personal record tracking with bodyweight-ratio rankings, AI-powered food photo analysis using Groq's Llama vision model, and a Pakistani/South Asian food database.
 Firebase for real-time sync.

-An AI email task extractor with a terminal hacker aesthetic.
-Connects to your Gmail, scans your inbox, and pulls out exactly what you need to do — ranked HIGH/MEDIUM/LOW.
+An AI email task extractor with a terminal aesthetic.
+Connects to Gmail, scans your inbox, and pulls out exactly what you need to do — ranked HIGH/MEDIUM/LOW.
 Generates a daily brief automatically.
-Green-on-black boot sequence included.

-A university search and filtering tool for students exploring international study options.
-Filter by country, English requirements, GPA, and accepted tests (IELTS, TOEFL, Duolingo).
-Covers universities across Europe, North America, Australia and more.
+University search and filtering for students exploring international study options.
+Filter by country, English requirements, GPA, and accepted tests (IELTS, TOEFL, Duolingo) across Europe, North America, and Australia.

 A first-person raycaster built from scratch in C++.
 Classic Wolfenstein-style 3D rendering using ray casting — no game engine, just maths and pixels.